zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data-import/import-data/import-data-via-restful-api.md

 ## Import data using the RESTful API{#import-data-using-the-restful-api}

-To import data, you must first upload them to an object storage bucket, such as AWS S3 or Google Cloud Storage (GCS).
+To import data, you must first upload them to an object storage bucket.
 Once uploaded, obtain the file path and bucket credentials for Zilliz Cloud to pull data from your bucket.
 For supported object paths, see [Supported object paths](./import-data-via-restful-api#supported-object-paths).

 <Admonition type="info" icon="📘" title="Notes">